 Nanostructures for Enhancing Energy Efficiency

-Across these three thrust areas, there are several key goals of the program as a whole:
+Across these three thrust areas, there are several key program goals:

-First, TN-SCORE strives to improve the competitive standing of Tennessee STEM researchers at all TN institutions.
-This is achieved by: (1) Implementing successful RII that builds lasting collaborative relationships across the state; (2) increasing the amount of collaborative funding and joint publications to participants; and (3) actively participating in technology-based economic development.
+(1) Improve the competitive standing of STEM researchers at all Tennessee institutions.
+This is achieved by: (1) implementing successful Research Infrastructure Improvements that build lasting collaborative relationships across the state; (2) increasing the amount of collaborative funding and joint publications to participants; and (3) actively participating in technology-based economic development.

-Second, TN-SCORE aims to create sustainable improvements in the capacities of Tennessee alternative energy technologies, achieved through: (1) conversion efficiencies up to ~10% and (2) increasing the workforce in Thrust areas via education and training.
+(2) Create sustainable improvements in the capacities of Tennessee alternative energy technologies.
+This is achieved through: (1) demonstrating conversion efficiencies up to ~10% and (2) increasing the workforce in strategic research areas via education and training.

-Lastly, TN-SCORE works toward diversifying participation in STEM by Tennessee institutions, organizations, and people.
+(4) Diversify participation in STEM fields across Tennessee institutions, organizations, and population.
 This goal is achieved by increasing racial/ethnic, educational-level, and rural and inner city diversity among participants.
-Further, TN-SCORE continues to engage Tennessee citizens in knowledge transfer of the three thrust areas listed above.

-- $24 million National Science Foundation EPSCoR RII Track I Research Infrastructure Award
+- National Science Foundation EPSCoR RII Track I Research Infrastructure Award

 - 11 Primary Research Partners